 If you’re looking to develop a tighter chest, we’ve got 7 proven chest exercises that will sculpt and define your chest.

-It doesn’t matter if you’re a man or a woman, young or over 50, these exercises are universal and can simply be adapted to whatever fitness level you’re at.
+It doesn’t matter if you’re a man or a woman, young or old, these exercises are universal and can simply be adapted to whatever fitness level you’re at.
+If you’re just getting started, select light weights to begin with and slowly increase the intensity, repetitions and weight during your workout.

 When we talk about our chest, we’re referring to our pectorals – or “pecs” for short.